chintan96/pract/README.md

 Practical Task Backend

 Python 3.8.5 / Django 3.1 was used to create this project on Ubuntu 20.04 LTS machine in a virtual environment.
-Rest of the requirements can be found in requirements.txt
+Rest of the requirements can be found in requirements.txt.

 Steps:
-Install Python 3.8.5
+Install Python 3.8.5.
-Create a virtualenv/venv from python3.8.5
+Create a virtualenv/venv from python3.8.5.
-Activate venv
+Activate venv.
-Install all the requirements from requirements.txt
+Install all the requirements from requirements.txt.
-Run the project
+Run the project.